jdang4/Benchmarking-DB/README.md

 $ docker pull bitnami/redis:latest
 ```

 After pulling the prebuilt image you can go ahead and get the Redis container running in the Docker Engine.
 The following commands is what I use that includes my own Redis config file, persistence, and replication.

-Please note that the filepaths included in my commands must be changed to fit with your system.
+> NOTE: Please note that the filepaths included in my commands must be changed to fit with your local machine.
+There is no need to edit the path that follows after the ":"
+in the file path, only the path before the colon.

 **Redis Primary Container:**